pradeep99b/DOT-NET-MINI-PROJECT/README.md

 ## Contributing
 Contributions are welcome!
 Please create an issue or submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or feedback, please contact [your email address].
+For any queries or feedback, please contact nareshlokhande49@gmail.com